hn/bsh-home-appliances/README.md

 ```

 In the test setup, the motor controller was not connected, so you can see that
-the control unit tries to communicate with it several times
+the power module tries to communicate with it several times
 in vain (request `0f.e7-00 32 03` with no matching `1f.e8-00` response).

 #### Interpreting frame data (WM14S750)